styled-components/polished/CONTRIBUTING.md

 Want to know where to start helping?
 Check out our [ROADMAP.md](./ROADMAP.md) or our [active issues](https://github.com/styled-components/polished/issues) for places to start.

+Please note that this project is released with a Contributor [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Setup
 `✨ polished` supports both `npm` and `yarn`.
 If using `yarn` just subsitute the below commands with the `yarn` equivalent.